JavierHerreraM/RESTful-API/README.md

 The body of the request has five fields: username, firstName, lastName, age, and email.

-The username must be alphanumeric and unique, the field is case sensitive; it requires the username, firstName, and lastName fields; age must be greater than 0 and the email must have an email format.
+The username must be alphanumeric and unique, username is case sensitive; it requires the username, firstName, and lastName fields; age must be greater than 0 and the email must have an email format.

 Request body example: